MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **osVersion**  The primary version of the operating system. '' if unknown.
 Default: ''.
 - **requestCheckPeriodSec**  The update interval in seconds.
 The value is read from the registry.
 Default: '-1'.
 - **requestDlpref**  A comma-separated list of values specifying the preferred download URL behavior.
 The first value is the highest priority, further values reflect secondary, tertiary, et cetera priorities.
 Legal values are '' (in which case the entire list must be empty, indicating unknown or no-preference) or 'cacheable' (the server should prioritize sending URLs that are easily cacheable).
 Default: ''.
-- **requestDomainJoined**  '1' if the machine is part of a managed enterprise domain.
+- **requestDomainJoined**  '1' if the device is part of a managed enterprise domain.
 Otherwise '0'.
 - **requestInstallSource**  A string specifying the cause of the update flow.
 For example: 'ondemand', or 'scheduledtask'.
 Default: ''.
 - **requestIsMachine**  '1' if the client is known to be installed with system-level or administrator privileges.
 '0' otherwise.
 Default: '0'.
 - **requestOmahaShellVersion**  The version of the Omaha installation folder.
 Default: ''.